Here you will find a range of initiatives from our members who have each committed to rebalance our off-stage workforce.

 We offer apprenticeships both in the office and in the warehouse.
 These provide opportunities for people from non-traditional routes to join the industry.

-In summer 2019 Tangle will launch AMPLIFY, a new a talent development project aiming to grow sector skills off-stage.
+In summer 2019 Tangle launched AMPLIFY, a new a talent development project aiming to grow sector skills off-stage.
 It includes: